decaporg/decap-website/content/docs/choosing-a-backend.md

 ### Admin-only registration

 If you use the invite-only registration, you don't need to add the identity widget to the index page.
 Instead, you can invite users from the Netlify dashboard.
-To make this work you have to update email tempalates in the Netlify dashboard.
+To make this work you have to update email templates in the Netlify dashboard.
 Follow [this guide](https://docs.netlify.com/security/secure-access-to-sites/identity/identity-generated-emails/) to learn how to do it.
 The important part is to change the URLs from `{{ siteURL }}/#...` to `{{ siteURL }}/admin/#...`.
 That way all links in emails will point to the CMS page, which includes the identity widget.
 This method is good for performance of your frontend, because it doesn't load the identity widget on the main page.

 <nav class="pagination-nav">
  <a href="/docs/install-decap-cms/" class="button">